google/pepper.js/README.rst

 To create an application that can target both Native Client and Emscripten, it is necessary to work within the constraints of both platforms.
-To do this, an application must be written to use the Pepper Plugin API, must *not* use threads, and must *not* rely on mmaping or any sort of memory page protection.
+To do this, an application must be written to use the Pepper Plugin API, must *not* use threads, and must *not* rely on memory mapping or any sort of memory page protection.

 To be compatible with Native Client, it is necessary to use the Pepper_ Plugin API to interact with the browser.
 In the general case, Emscripten lets a